-Reviewers will be asked to provide written feedback on the research for the student applicant.
-Reviewer comments and acceptance decision (oral presentation, poster session, or attendee) will be communicated to students by February 115, 2022.
-Students will have until February 1625, 2022 to accept or decline their invitation to present at the regional symposium.
+Acceptance decision (poster presenter or attendee) will be communicated to students by February 20, 2023.
+Students will have until February 27, 2023 to accept or decline their invitation to present at the regional symposium.
 Symposium judges will select up to ten student, regional finalists from the poster presentation session to give oral presentations in the afternoon session at the symposium.
-If selected as a finalist for an oral presentation session, the student should be prepared to present their research in a maximum 12-minute oral presentation, followed by a six-minute question-and-answer period.
+If selected as a finalist for an oral presentation session, the student should be prepared to present their research in a maximum 12-minute oral presentation, followed by a sixminute question-and-answer period.